 “Why can’t I send the password through email?
 It’s so convenient!”

-If you’ve heard or thought this question before, you’re right – it is convenient!
+If you’ve heard or thought about this question before, you’re right – it is convenient!
 But is it safe?
 Not so much.

 Sending passwords through email is a common practice, but the potential for unintentional disclosure of private and personal information is sky-high.
 This tends to happen frequently in the workplace, as employees may not understand the ramifications of such disclosure or may not be cognizant of the confidentiality of certain data.